JereKuusela/valheim-esp/publish/README.txt

 	- Attack type and hitbox.
 	- Accuracy and projectile speed for bows.
 	- Secondary attack stats (damage multiplier, knocback multiplier, staggering multiplier).
+- Setting to overwrite player skill values (for easier testing).
-- Settings to overwrite player skill values, player damage range and creature damage range.
+- Settings for player damage multiplier, player damage range and creature damage range.
+- Setting to multiply stamina usage (easier testing when stamina is infinite).
+- Setting to enable permanent dodging (allows testing which attacks can be dodged).
+- Setting to multiply dig radius (for easier mining).
 - DPS can be toggled on and off with P key (which can also be used to reset the timer).
 - The DPS meter tracks start and end of attacks which makes it more accurate than the default DPS tool (which only tracks hits).
 - The DPS meter automatically stops when you stop attacking.